0xnomy/syscallwatch/README.md

 This project is licensed under the MIT License - Free to use anywhere except for commercial uses

-## Acknowledgements

-- Gemini API for text generation.
-- Tkinter for building the GUI.
-- GIK Institute and Ms. Nazia Shahzadi for project inspiration and guidance.

 ## Contact

 For any questions or contributions, feel free to reach out through the GitHub issues section or email the repository owner.